KJaddoe/dotfiles/docs/PHILOSOPHY.md

 `PROJECTS` is default to `~/Code`.
 The shortcut to that folder in the shell is `c`.
 You can override this default in `~/.localrc`.

-### Lots of editors

-I use `vim` a lot, but I also use `code`, and used to use `atom` and `sublime-text`.
-So, the configs for all these editors are provided, you can use the one you like the most.

 ### Topical